tianzhonglei/eyas/README.md

-This project is for my daughter
+This project is for my daughter studying Math and Python.

+Let's begin!